PacktPublishing/Becoming-a-Rockstar-SRE/README.md

 # Becoming a Rockstar SRE

-**Electrify your SRE mindset to create the perfect ballad of reliability, resiliency, and efficiency**
+## Book overview

 * **Becoming a Rockstar SRE**, published by `Packt`
+* _Electrify your SRE mindset to create the perfect ballad of reliability, resiliency, and efficiency_
 * ISBN: `978-1-80323-922-4`
 * Author: `Jeremy Proffitt`
 * Co-author: `Rod Anami`